I tried setting up correlation between traces and logs in CloudWatch Application Signals

 Hello, this is nonPi (@non____97).

-The implementation method is described in the following AWS official documentation.
+The implementation method is described in the following AWS official documentation:

-I tried it out.
+I actually tried it.

-- Embed trace information in logs
+- Embedding trace information in logs

 - Be careful whether the package and version you're using is supported by the zero-code instrumentation library

-- Specify the log output destination
+- Specifying the log output destination

-- Specify using
+- Specify with

 aws.log.group.namesinOTEL_RESOURCE_ATTRIBUTES

-- Specify using
+- Specify with

-- Embed trace information in logs
+- Embedding trace information in logs

 - It automatically queries log groups starting with